Respiratory physician John Wilson explains the range of Covid-19 impacts, from no symptoms to severe illness featuring pneumonia

 Graham Readfearn – The Guardian

-A doctor looking at a lung CT image while making his rounds at a ward of a quarantine zone in Wuhan.
 Wilson says cases of coronavirus pneumonia tend to affect all of the lungs, instead of just small parts.
-Photograph: STR/AFP via Getty Images
+Photograph: China News Service/Visual China Group via Getty Images

 What became known as Covid-19, or the coronavirus, started in late 2019 and early 2020 in the Chinese city of Wuhan as a cluster of pneumonia cases with an unknown cause.